ACWI-SOGW/well_registry_management/README.md

 ## Configuring Local Database

+The Makefile contains a command, ```% make runmigrations```, which can be used to initialize the database.
+Care should be taken to ensure that you are running migrations against the local database.

-There is a sample batch script to configure a local postres instance on Windows.
+There is also a sample batch script to configure a local postres instance on Windows.

     migration_test.bat

-I simple translation to bash script will allow running it on linux.
-It is included in the project more as an example documentation than a use case.
-The critical components of the batch script show an example of local environment variables.
-It also shows the necessary order to run Django migrations.

-    python -m manage migrate --database=postgres postgres
-    python -m manage migrate registry 0000
-    python -m manage migrate registry
+If running by hand please note that the order of migrations should be maintained.

 Notice that the first scripts are run while connecting for the only time with the postgres user.
 Subsequent migrations run while connected to the application database.
 The 0000 migration